Posted on Leave a comment

 ‘63 Jazzmaster pickup re-wind

-I recently had this ‘63 Jazzmaster pickup in for a re-wind and thought I’d take the opportunity to talk about what gives them such a unique sound.
+I recently had this ‘63 Jazzmaster pickup re-wind at the workshop and thought I’d take the opportunity to talk about what gives them such a unique sound.

-What gives a Jazzmaster that smooth, full ring?
+What gives a 63 Jazzmaster pickup that smooth, full ring?
 The simple answer is ‘coil geometry’.

 As you can see it’s a very thin pickup.
 That means that less of the winding is close to the magnet.